-At the Apes' Den (Queen's Gate) and in the area of the Great Siege Tunnels there is the rare opportunity to see semi-wild primates at close quarters.
-If you let them, the monkeys will be their captivating selves and behave in their everyday natural manner.
+At the Apes' Den (Queen's Gate) and in the area of the Great Siege Tunnels you can see semi-wild primates at close quarters.
+If you undisturbed you can witness their captivating natural behaviour.

-The Apes are a species of tailless monkeys called Barbary Macaques.
-These Macaques can be found in Morocco and Algeria, with those in Gibraltar being the only free-living monkeys in Europe today.
+The apes are a species of tailless monkeys called Barbary macaques.
+These can be found in Morocco and Algeria, but those in Gibraltar are the only wild monkeys in Europe today.

 There are about 160 monkeys living in Gibraltar in two main areas.
 About 20 of them at Apes' Den can be observed closely.
 However, the largest pack resides in the Great Siege area.

-These are the large monkeys, with big narrow faces.
-There are usually 4 at the Apes' Den with 4 more nearby.
+These are large monkeys, with big narrow faces.
+There are usually four at the Apes' Den with four more nearby.

 Male and female youngsters can often be seen playing together.

-These have black fur until about 4 months old.
+These have black fur until about four months old.
 They are vulnerable, so please keep your distance!

-Male Barbary Macaques are unusual amongst primates in that they take a friendly, close interest in infants.
-You can often see males carrying babies or keeping an eye on them.
-Sometimes this communal infant care causes stress, you may see pouting, threats and tooth-chattering when a mother disputes custody of her baby with an over enthusiastic baby-sitter.
+Male Barbary macaques are unusual amongst primates in that they take a friendly, close interest in infants.
+You can often see males carrying babies.
+Sometimes this communal infant care causes stress, you may see pouting, threats and tooth chattering when a mother disputes custody of her baby with an over enthusiastic baby-sitter.

-If you see only a few active monkeys on site at first, please be patient and look carefully at the cliff/trees where you will probably spot some more.
-They spend over 30% of their day interacting with visitors but remember, they are still semi-wild animals.
+If you see only a few active monkeys on site at first, be patient and look carefully at the cliff/trees and you will probably spot others.
+They spend over 30% of their day interacting with visitors, but remember that they are still semi-wild animals.
 They need time to rest and take part in other 'monkey activities', free from interference.